richgel999/uap_resources/README.md

 ## NY Times

+(Hint: If you press escape during the page load at the right time, the nag screen shouldn't appear.)

 - "Do We Believe in U.F.O.s?
 That’s the Wrong Question"

 "Numerous associates of the Pentagon program, with high security clearances and decades of involvement with official U.F.O. investigations, told us they were convinced such crashes have occurred, based on their access to classified information.
 But the retrieved materials themselves, and any data about them, are completely off-limits to anyone without clearances and a need to know."<br>